francescodalmonte/rs-Data-Parcellation-Improvement/README.md

-# rsDPI - rs-Data Parcellation Improvement algorithm
+# rsDPI: rs-Data Parcellation Improvement algorithm

 rsDPI is a Python implementation of an algorithm to automatically refine an existing parcellation of rs-fMRI data for functional-connectivity analyses.